-Let’s talk recession.
+Let’s talk a potential recession and recession-proofing your cybersecurity.
 A recession is a period of economic downturn during which businesses typically experience decreased sales and revenue, and employment levels often fall.
 A recession is typically characterized by reduced consumer spending, increased competition, and difficulty obtaining financing.
 Recessions are generally considered to be a prolonged and severe decline in economic activity, as compared to a typical downturn or slowdown.
 While the causes are many, the general response for most organizations is the tightening of monetary policy due to rising inflation and other global economic concerns.
 The Feds just hiked the key interest rate again as it continues to try to curb inflation, making it more difficult for your company to obtain financing and threatening to put your investments and expansions on pause.

 Jaw-dropping and sustained supply chain disruptions have substantially contributed to inflation over the last several years.
 While supply chain issues are typical in economic downturns, the vastness and intensity this time were spurred on by the pandemic and related lockdown policies.
 Then in the midst of the recovery, gas and oil supply worsened due to Russia’s attack on Ukraine.